aliebayani/IoT-Devices-Intrusion-Detection/README.md

 ### Model Architecture

-The IDS model architecture for the CoAP-DoS dataset consists of convolutional and recurrent neural network layers.
+The model architecture for the CoAP-DoS dataset consists of convolutional and recurrent neural network layers.
 These layers are designed to extract relevant features from the input data and make predictions based on them.

 ### Training and Evaluation